 These represent small samples within the population that are obtained at similar settings (inputs or condition) over short period of time.
 In other words, instead of getting one data point on a short term setting, obtain 4-5 points and get a subgroup at that same setting and then move onto the next.
 This helps estimate the natural and common cause variation within the process.

-Individual data (I-MR) is acceptable to measure control; however, it usually means that more data points (longer period of time) are necessary to ensure that all the true process variation is captured.
+Individuals type of data (I-MR) is acceptable to measure control; however, it usually means that more data points (longer period of time) are necessary to ensure all the true process variation is captured.

 Sometimes this can be purposely controlled and other times you may have to recognize it within data.
-Sometimes a Six Sigma Project Manager will be given data with no idea on how it was collected and this does need to be determined.
+Sometimes a Six Sigma Project Manager will be given data without any idea on how it was collected.
+The Six Sigma Project Manager needs to take the time and review the source, sampling method, and determine those details before using the data to run hypothesis tests and draw conclusions.

 As revisions are released the menu's may change from that shown below however, the general path is likely to remain similar.